segergabriel/FastRobots/Lab2.md

 ## Lab 2: IMU

 ### Objective
-The goal of this lab is to configure and be able to use an IMU sensor on our robot.
-It involved configuring the IMU sensor and accurately capturing its data.
+The goal of this lab is to configure IMU sensor on our robot and accurately capturing its data.

 ### Setup